mikkjal/vtbl/docs/installation.md

 ## Import

-After installing `vtbl`, you can import it into individual Vue components or views like this:
+After installing `VTable`, you can import it into individual Vue components or views like this:

 ```vue{4,5}
 <script setup lang="ts">